Types of Target Fields in Import Scenarios

 • The decimal precision of line amounts must be equal to the decimal precision of document total.

-• The decimal precision of all amounts must be less than or equal to the decimal precision that is specified in MYOB Advanced.
-For example, if the decimal precision in MYOB Advanced is 2 and you import an amount with a decimal precision of 3, such as 10.345, the imported value will be rounded by arithmetical rules to 10.35.
+• The decimal precision of all amounts must be less than or equal to the decimal precision that is specified in MYOB Acumatica.
+For example, if the decimal precision in MYOB Acumatica is 2 and you import an amount with a decimal precision of 3, such as 10.345, the imported value will be rounded by arithmetical rules to 10.35.

 If you import data from an Excel file, you can use the Round(x,y) function to round the amounts, and then you can copy the values to a column from which you will import data.